 Modern software comprises many different functions that aren’t as immediate as most candidates like to think (Excel is a prime example of this!).
 Asking the right questions from the get-go is not only a big time saver but also a key indicator of how fast the candidate will adapt to your working environment once they’re eventually hired.

 Our recommendation is to mix test types in your pre-employment assessments based on both the vacancy requirements and the ideal candidate profile.
-As we'll see in just a moment, there is no "perfect" assessment but there is a basic framework you can start working with.
+As we’ll see in just a moment, there is no “perfect” assessment but there is a basic framework to begin with.

 It’s hard to garner the true potential of a candidate with just one test or even multiple tests in the same domain.
 You want to diversify your assessments.

 By doing so, you’re getting a clearer understanding of your candidates’ profiles when put against one another.
 It’s not just about hard skills—soft skills are just as important.

 Employing a wider set of tests means you’re going deeper than most recruiters would and you’re extrapolating the data that’s central to making a strong hiring decision.